tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/custom-models/environment-during-propagation.rst

 Spherical harmonic gravity field coefficients
 ---------------------------------------------

-These coefficients may be time variable (see :doc:`gravity_field_variation`).
+These coefficients may be time variable (see :ref:`tudatpy:gravity_field_variation`).
 The current cosine and sine coefficients can be retrieved from a :class:`~tudatpy.dynamics.environment.Body` object through its gravity field.
 A piece of example code on retrieving these coefficients is given below for the case of Earth:

 .. code-block:: python